 The final year research dissertation runs over two semesters and students are expected to spend the equivalent of one full day each week working on the project.
 The dissertation brings together experimental planning, practical data collection, data analysis and interrogation, critique of literature and presentation skills, all of which have been developed throughout the course of the undergraduate degree programme.
 Students will be allocated a supervisor for the dissertation with whom they will liaise with and be guided by throughout the research process although the dissertation is considered largely an independent piece of work.
 Students will be expected if undertaking a laboratory-based project to demonstrate professionalism and good laboratory practice with strong consideration of ethical considerations and health and safety at all times.

-Applied Biomedical Health graduates offer knowledge and understanding of the key biomedical science disciplines in addition to subject-specific skills including specialised laboratory and field-based research, scientific report writing, data analysis, and other types of written and oral communications.
-This course also provides you with the opportunity to develop a wide range of transferable graduate skills such as critical analysis and evaluation, data handling, problem solving, understanding complex ideas and arguments and teamwork, all of which enhance your future employability prospects in both scientific and non-scientific careers.
+Applied Biomedical Health graduates have the benefit being able to offer knowledge and understanding of both the key biomedical science disciplines and those of the more applied aspects of health and wellbeing.
+In addition to subject-specific skills, including specialised laboratory and field-based research skills, scientific report writing, data analysis, and other types of written and oral communications are strongly developed on this degree.
+This course also provides you with the opportunity to develop a wide range of transferable graduate skills such as: critical analysis and evaluation, data handling, problem solving, understanding of complex ideas and arguments and teamwork, all of which enhance your future employability prospects in both scientific and non-scientific careers.

-Recent graduates have entered careers in bioscience/biomedicine, biotechnology, medical writing, research laboratories, healthcare (NHS and Private), diagnostic and forensic laboratories, community/local authority health promotion and other scientific and technical jobs.
+Recent graduates have entered careers in biosciences/biomedicine, research laboratories, healthcare (NHS and Private), community/local authority health promotion, diagnostic laboratories, medical writing and other scientific and technical jobs.
 Others have pursued postgraduate study in the form of Masters degrees or Doctorates.
 Graduates of this degree can also pursue general graduate vacancies and training programmes in business, management, accountancy, teaching or academia.